labhai/Tabular-Anonymization/tabular_anonymizer/README.md

 ---

-### 2) Semantic column inference
+### 2) Semantic field inference

-Before anonymization, each column name is tokenized and matched against a predefined semantic alias dictionary to infer its semantic role.
+Before anonymization, each field name is tokenized and matched against a predefined semantic alias dictionary to infer its semantic role.

 Examples of inferred semantics: